ebezzam/slm-controller/README.md

 ```
 You can exit the virtual environment by running `deactivate`.

-To display an image, try the following script:
+For displaying an image, check out the following script:

 ```python
 python rgb_display_image.py
 ```

-To display a numpy array, try the following script:
+For displaying a numpy array, check out the following script:

 ```python
 python rgb_display_numpy.py